darlantc/darlantc/README.md

 As an entrepreneur, I'm always looking for opportunities to work on great projects that positively impact the lives of people.

-- 🔭 I'm currently working as Senior iOS developer at Datum / DXC.
+- 🔭 I'm currently working as Lead Front-End developer at Shelter Buddy.
 - 🌱 I'm currently learning TDD and clean code.
 - 💬 Ask me about: